Patrik Ervell

-Patrik Ervell is an American-born menswear designer based in New York City.
-Ervell is a graduate of University of California, Berkeley where he studied political science, economics and art history.
+Patrik Ervell is an American menswear designer.
+He is a graduate of the University of California, Berkeley, where he studied political science, economics and art history.
+Ervell ran his eponymous label in New York City from 2005 until 2017, when he stopped producing seasonal collections and became vice president of men's design at the Los Angeles–based brand Vince.